Yash1622/Flow-Logs-Parser/README.md

 This project is to parse the file containing flow log data and store the tag counts based on a lookup table.
 It also generates counts for each port/protocol combination.

 ## Assumptions:
-- The flow log file must be a plain text file in the default AWS flow log format, version 2, as specified in the AWS VPC Fow Logs Documentation.
+- The flow log file must be a plain text file in the default AWS flow log format, version 2, as specified in the AWS VPC Flow Logs Documentation.
 - The lookup table must be a CSV file with a header with the following columns:
   - dstport - an integer representing destination port
   - protocol - a string representing the protocol